-According to the authors of the study, referring to oneself in third person significantly reduces social fears, while talking to oneself in the first person almost does not cause this effect.
+According to the authors of the study, referring to oneself in the third person significantly reduces social fears, while talking to oneself in the first person doesn’t have the same effect.

 Psychologists of the University of Michigan conducted a series of experiments, comparing the effect of referring to oneself in the first and third person in a number of social contact situations.

 The experiments have shown that the subjects who talked to themselves in the third person felt much more confident when speaking in public and managed to make a better first impression on strangers.